 Rich said the challenges are endless.
 Working parents need their children in school or are forced to find childcare.
 School employees need to stay healthy.
 Everything has to work within the district's budget.
 And everything could change if Gov. Cuomo issues new orders or the school starts seeing COVID cases.

 "The message we want to share is that we are working on this," said Rich.

 "We also want everyone to know that the plan will cover everything from transportation and food service to technology access and how we communicate to our families.

 "We ask our families and employees to be patient while we work through this process.
-Once we finish, we will post the plan on the district website by early August.
-It should answer most people's questions."
+Once we finish, we will post the plan on the district website on J. It should answer most people's questions."